danbev/learning-crypto/notes/seedwing/wasm.md

 EvaluationResult(input=RuntimeValueString(value='{ "name": "goodboy", "trained": true}'), ty=Pattern(name=PatternName(package=PackagePath(path=['wit']), name='dog'), metadata=PatternMeta(documentation=None, unstable=False, deprecation=None, reporting=Reporting(severity=<Severity.NONE: 0>, explanation=None, authoritative=False)), examples=[], parameters=[], inner=InnerPatternObject(value=ObjectPattern(fields=[Field(name='name', optional=False), Field(name='trained', optional=False)]))), rationale=RationaleNotAnObject(), output='Identity')
 ```

+Next, I wanted to get a Rust runtime version working but I've run into some
+issues doing that.
+I also was keen to see if I could find a Go wasm runtime that supports the new
+webassembly component module.
+But I have not been able to find one yet, though
+there does seem to be interest from [wasmedge] but it sounds like they are
+holding off for now.

+Another issue is with the types and not having support for [recursive types]
+which does not look like it will make it into the MVP (Minimal Viable Product).

+For Seedwing I think it could make sense to work on the types and provide a
+base component that supports base functionality of the policy engine.
+Other
+features which currently require thirdparty dependencies which might not compile
+to wasm/wasi could be provided later.
+And it might also make sense to create
+separate modules/components for them.
+I need to look into this a little more
+but the component model does support dynamic linking of modules.

 _work in progress_